CCDM-Programming-Club/pcalign/README.md

 Creating your own module is as simple as putting your script in a folder, and putting an `__init__.py` file in the same folder.
-The `__init__.py` file can just be empty, because it just tells python that this folder is something you want to be able to import.
+The `__init__.py` file can just be empty because it just tells python that this folder is something you want to be able to import.
+In this code the `__init__.py` file contains the code for running our command line version of the progam.

 Mimicking this project should get you pretty far, but for more information check out the official [python packaging user guide](https://packaging.python.org)